Thoughts On Clinton And the Epstein Files

 Another thing that the federal government funds is scientific research.
 So while China is growing plants on the far side of the moon, our government is run by a carnival barker who kills everything he touches.
 I think one of the Founding Fathers said the USA was more likely to be destroyed from within that from without.
 That is what we are seeing.

-Big Jim is starting to think that some people actually want to be taken advantage of.
+I am starting to think that some people actually want to be taken advantage of.

 “The Immaculate Conception”, one of many by Francisco de Zurbarán (1598-1664) at the El Paso Museum of Art; assumed allowed under Fair Use.